 Sterling’s greatest strength, regardless, is the threat he provides on goal.
-He might not have quite the finishing ability of Jamie Vardy or Pierre-Emerick Aubameyang – who, along with Danny Ings, were the only players to outscore Sterling in the Premier League in 2019/20 – but his movement is up there with the very best.
-The frequency with which Sterling reaches low balls across the face of goal is no coincidence – he times his runs into the area to perfection and scores a huge quantity of goals from tap-ins from very close range after a square ball across the face of goal (below); the type of goal that Guardiola’s City side scores extremely often.
+He might not have quite the finishing ability of Jamie Vardy or Pierre-Emerick Aubameyang – who, along with Danny Ings, were the only players to outscore Sterling in the Premier League in 2019/20 – but his movement (above) is comparable with the very best.
+The frequency with which Sterling reaches low balls across the face of goal is no coincidence – he times his runs into the area to perfection and scores a huge quantity of goals from tap-ins from very close range after a square ball across the face of goal (below), the type of goal that Guardiola's City scores extremely often.

 His expected goals total for 2019/20 was 19.80 – almost exactly the same number as the 20 goals he recorded, and significantly higher than Vardy, Aubameyang and Ings.
 Sterling does not rely as much on exceptional finishing as his rivals who outscored their xG total by far more than him; he instead gets himself into positions where he is likely to score thanks to his understanding with his teammates, and successfully converts most of the chances he receives.

 Role at Manchester City

 Sterling makes most of his appearances on City’s left, where with his improved shooting after cutting infield and on to his right foot he has become more dangerous.
 He is almost as threatening from the right – Phil Foden’s emergence towards the left of City’s attack meant Sterling spent much of 2019/20 there – and he has also played through the middle as a false nine.